Hospital Cold Room Cleaning

 Swab Sample Taken From Cold Room Wall

 Swab inserted into ATP Tester for Instant Result

-Client is happy that we cleaned 7 cold rooms in the facility within time and budget.
+The client is happy that we cleaned 7 cold rooms in the facility within time and budget.
 All rooms were cleared by ATP testing.
-If you have any cold room cleaning queries, or wish to book an cold room inspection, please don't hesitate to contact us.
+If you have any cold room cleaning queries or wish to book a cold room inspection, please don't hesitate to contact us.
 You can do this by clicking on the button below.